 Welcome: 9 A largely young, local team of baristas, offering engaging and efficient service.

-Location: 8 A good reason to visit Ammanford if ever there was one, and we like the fact that Scott is giving this former mining town a new raison d’être.
+Location: 7.5 A capital reason to visit Ammanford if ever there was one.
+We like the fact that Scott is giving this former mining town a new raison d’être, and has single-handedly sexed up a previously bland part of town.

 Cost: Moderate.
 Coffees around £3.
 Pizzas around £8.